Sophia (robot): Software

 As of 2018 Sophia's architecture includes scripting software, a chat system, and OpenCog, an AI system designed for general reasoning.
 OpenCog Prime, primarily the work of Hanson Robotics' former chief scientist Ben Goertzel, is an architecture for robot and virtual embodied cognition that defines a set of interacting components designed to give rise to human-equivalent artificial general intelligence (AGI) as an emergent phenomenon of the whole system.

 Goertzel has described the AI methods that Sophia uses, which include face tracking and emotion recognition, with robotic movements generated by deep neural networks.
-CNBC has commented on Sophia's "lifelike" skin and its ability to emulate more than 60 facial expressions.
+CNBC has commented on Sophia's "lifelike" skin and her ability to emulate more than 60 facial expressions.
 Sophia's dialogue is generated via a decision tree, and is uniquely integrated with these outputs.
-Its speech synthesis ability is provided by CereProc's text-to-speech engine, which also allows it to sing.
+Her speech synthesis ability is provided by CereProc's text-to-speech engine, which also allows her to sing.

 Sophia is conceptually similar to the computer program ELIZA, which was one of the first attempts at simulating a human conversation.
 The software has been programmed to give pre-written responses to specific questions or phrases, like a chatbot.
 These responses are used to create the illusion that the robot is able to understand conversation, including stock answers to questions like "Is the door open or shut?"
-Sophia's AI program analyses conversations and extracts data that allows it to improve responses in the future.
+Sophia's AI program analyses conversations and extracts data that allows her to improve responses in the future.

 In 2017 Hanson Robotics announced plans to open Sophia to a cloud environment using a decentralized blockchain marketplace.
 Around January 2018 Sophia was upgraded with functional legs and the ability to walk.
 In 2019 Sophia displayed the ability to create drawings, including portraits.

 A paper describing of one of Sophia's open-source subsystems, called "Open Arms", was submitted to 36th Conference on Neural Information Processing Systems (NeurIPS 2022).